Zuzanna Ginczanka: Early period

-Ginczanka spoke both Russian, the choice of her emancipated parents, and the Polish of her friends, but did not know a word of Yiddish.
+Ginczanka spoke both Russian, the choice of her emancipated parents, and the Polish of her friends.
+Despite living in a Yiddish-speaking town, she did not know that language.
 Her longing to become a Polish poet caused her to choose the Polish language.
-According to Ginczanka's mother, she began composing verses at the age of 4, authoring a whole ballad at the age of 8.
-She published her first poems while still at school, debuting in 1931 — at the age of 14 — with the poem "Uczta wakacyjna" (A Vacation Feast) published in the bimonthly high-school newspaper Echa Szkolne edited by Czesław Janczarski.
-During this period of her life Ginczanka was also active as the author of song lyrics.
-Her "mainstream" debut in a nationwide forum took place in August 1933 in the pages of the Kuryer Literacko-Naukowy, a Sunday supplement to the well-known Ilustrowany Kuryer Codzienny, with the publication of the 16-line poem entitled "Żyzność sierpniowa" (Fertility in the Month of August; or perhaps, with greater poetic licence: Fullness of August).
-In the "Żyzność sierpniowa", the 16-year-old poet speaks with the voice of a mature woman looking wistfully back on the world of young people in the bloom of life, with its ripeness for love (hence the title), from the knowing and indulgent perspective of one whose life had come to fruition long before: the reader can be forgiven for thinking that the author of the verses before him is a person of advanced age.
-The last two lines, moreover, give voice to the catastrophic sonorities that will forever remain the signature trait of Ginczanka's poetry, often couched in sanguinary imagery as they are here:
+According to Ginczanka's mother, she began composing verses at the age of four, authoring a whole ballad at the age of eight.
+She published her first poems while still in school, debuting in 1931—at the age of 14—with the poem "Uczta wakacyjna" ("A Vacation Feast"), published in her bimonthly high-school newspaper Echa Szkolne (School Echoes), edited by Czesław Janczarski.
+During this period of her life, Ginczanka was also active as the author of song lyrics.

+Her "mainstream" poetry debut in a nationwide forum came in August 1933 in the pages of the Kuryer Literacko-Naukowy (Literary-Scientific Courier), a Sunday supplement to the well-known Ilustrowany Kuryer Codzienny (Illustrated Daily Courier), with the publication of the 16-line poem entitled "Żyzność sierpniowa" ("Fertility in the Month of August"—or perhaps, with greater poetic licence, "Fullness of August").
+In this poem, the 16-year-old poet speaks with the voice of a mature woman wistfully looking back on the world of young people in the bloom of life with its ripeness for love (hence the title), from the knowing and indulgent perspective of one whose life has come to fruition long before.
+The last two lines, moreover, give voice to the catastrophic sonorities that would forever remain the signature trait of Ginczanka's poetry, often couched in sanguinary imagery as they are here: